dipikabhandari3/osint-project/README.md

 - Enter a sub-reddit username/id in the provided input field and click the "Retrieve" button.
 - View the retrieved user details and recent sub-reddit post details.

+NOTE: Output files from application are placed in Output folder in github.
+But when running the application, the output files will be generated in same path where the application.py file is.